arch-linux-calamares-installer/alci-iso/README.md

 Install these two packages on your system if you want to include **Chaotic packages** on the iso

-`sudo pacman -S chaotic-mirror chaotic-keyring`
+`sudo pacman -S chaotic-mirrorlist chaotic-keyring`

 If not on ArcoLinux you can install them from AUR.